BookStackApp/website/content/blog/bookstack-release-v21-12.md

 draft = false
 +++

-To end 2021 I'm pleased to announce BookStack v21.12 has now been released.
+As our last feature release of the year BookStack v21.12 is now available.
-Upon a bunch of fixes & improvements, this release features outgoing webhooks in addition to new abilities which allow copying entire chapters and books.
+Upon a bunch of fixes & improvements, this release features outgoing webhooks in addition to the ability of copying entire chapters and books.

 * [Update instructions](https://www.bookstackapp.com/docs/admin/updates)
 * [GitHub release page](https://github.com/BookStackApp/BookStack/releases/tag/v21.12)